 Please see the page for the country where you wish to apply.

 I have a disability and require the application form in an alternative format; can you provide this?

 Yes, GSK can provide the application form in alternative formats.
 Please contact our graduate recruitment team on by email at email@example.com to discuss your requirements.

 If you would prefer to communicate by phone rather than email please provide your telephone number and we will call you to discuss your needs.

 Any conversations we have with you about any health condition will be treated confidentially.

 What does the application process involve?

 We have four different stages in our application process, but this varies depending on which country you are applying to.
 Where we use all four stages the process is as follows; first, we ask you to fill in an application form.
-If we like what we see, we’ll ask you to complete some online tests.
-If you pass these tests, we’ll invite you for interview.
-The final stage is an invitation to an Assessment Centre.
+In most countries, we will then ask you to complete an online assessment to give us a better idea of your strengths and suitability for the programme.
+If you pass the assessment, we’ll invite you for interview.
+The final stage is an invitation to an assessment centre.
 Click here for more details on the process.